budnerp/ansible_role_php72_xdebug/README.md

 # Ansible role for Xdebug
-Ansible role for Xdebug for PHP 7.2
+Ansible role for Xdebug for PHP 7.2 for CentOS 7

 ## What's inside?
 1. Interesting PHP dirs and files:
     ```
     /etc/php.d/15-xdebug.ini
     ```
-2. Custom settings as per defaults/main.yml
+2. Custom settings as per `defaults/main.yml`

 ## Tested on